NikKowPHP/social-brain/chapters/chapter-16.md

 *   She turned to Jane: "That's a critical point, Jane.
 It sounds like your core concern isn't just about the date, but about protecting our long-term credibility with users.
 Is that right?"
 (Jane's tension dropped.)
 *   Maria then employed **Strategic Silence**.
 Her calm presence co-regulated the room.

 Jane shifted from a roadblock to a problem-solving partner, suggesting a caching layer idea.
+Seeing an opening, Jane briefly looked at Leo.
+"Leo," she said, a rare note of acknowledgement in her voice, "your user feedback on latency was the flag for this.
+Good catch."
 Maria hadn't just managed the conflict; she had conducted the dissonance into a new, more productive key.

 **Step 4: The Echo (After the Meeting)**
 She sent a follow-up email using the **[ICON: Bullet Points] Clarity Protocol**.
 It only had two sections: